Wall Street crash of 1929: Analysis

-The British economist Sir George Paish predicted the May slump.

 Good harvests had built up a mass of 250 million bushels of wheat to be "carried over" when 1929 opened.
 By May there was also a winter wheat crop of 560 million bushels ready for harvest in the Mississippi Valley.
 The oversupply caused such a drop in wheat prices that the net incomes of farmers from wheat were threatened with extinction.
-Stock markets are always sensitive to the future state of commodity markets, and the slump in Wall Street that had been predicted for May by Sir George Paish arrived on time.
+Stock markets are always sensitive to the future state of commodity markets, and the slump arrived on time.
 In June 1929, the position was saved by a severe drought in the Dakotas and the Canadian West, as well as unfavorable seed times in Argentina and eastern Australia.
 The oversupply was now wanted to fill the gaps in the 1929 world wheat production.
 From 97¢ per bushel in May, the price of wheat rose to $1.49 in July.
 When it was seen that figure would make American farmers get more for their crop that year than in 1928, stocks went up again.

 In August, the wheat price fell when France and Italy were bragging about a magnificent harvest, and the situation in Australia improved.
 That sent a shiver through Wall Street and stock prices quickly dropped, but word of cheap stocks brought a fresh rush of "stags" (amateur speculators) and investors.
 Congress voted for a $100 million relief package for the farmers on the hope of stabilizing wheat prices, but by October, the price had fallen to $1.31 per bushel.

 Other important economic barometers were also slowing or even falling by mid-1929, including car sales, house sales, and steel production.
 The falling commodity and industrial production may have dented even American self-confidence, and the stock market peaked on September 3 at 381.17 just after Labor Day, and it started to falter after Roger Babson issued his prescient "market crash" forecast.
 By the end of September, the market had dropped 10% from the peak (the "Babson Break").
 Selling intensified in early and mid-October, with sharp down days punctuated by a few up days.
 Panic selling of massive proportion started the week of October 21 and intensified and culminated on October 24, October 28, and especially October 29 ("Black Tuesday").

 The president of the Chase National Bank, Albert H. Wiggin, said at the time:

 We are reaping the natural fruit of the orgy of speculation in which millions of people have indulged.
 It was inevitable, because of the tremendous increase in the number of stockholders in recent years, that the number of sellers would be greater than ever when the boom ended and selling took the place of buying.